moschiel/html-minify-and-macro-converter/README.md

 2. **Place the Output and HTML Files**: Ensure the output and html files are located at './main' and './html' folders at the root of your ESP-IDF project directory.

+3. **Ensure the Output File Contains the Makers**: Make sure your output header file (e.g., `html_macros.h`) contains the start and end markers.

-3. **Modify CMakeLists.txt**: Add a custom target to run the `HTML to Macro String Converter` before the build process.
+4. **Modify CMakeLists.txt**: Add a custom target to run the `HTML to Macro String Converter` before the build process.
 Below is an example of how to modify your `CMakeLists.txt`:

     ```cmake
     cmake_minimum_required(VERSION 3.5)